clementine0507/Studio-Project/README.md

   In Workshop 0, we learned how to capture user mouse interactions.
 I believe these features offer great possibilities for engaging interactivity.

 ## Week1-Line’s Game 1.0

+I started by uploading each version of the code to the p5.js web editor and generating a URL for easy access.
+However, my final work will be published using the GitHub-generated URL.

+URL from p5.js: https://editor.p5js.org/wtan387/full/yineqLirn

 Inspired by Sol LeWitt's *ChatGPT* series, I developed an interest in the combination of black and white.
 The arrangement of lines gives me a sense of order that, in reality, does not strictly follow a fixed pattern.
 To explore this visual effect, I looked up the `line()` function in the `p5.js` reference and conducted some experiments.

 ![image](https://github.com/user-attachments/assets/cdcca91f-5dd1-4ee1-83a3-953da22f572a)